 12. The weather is nearly always perfect.

 Most tropical islands reach peak humidity during certain seasons, but the Cook Islands manages to consistently keep its cool.
 Average temperatures range between 74°F and 84°F, with the warmest weather from November to March.
-Come in January, come in June — it’s all good.
+Whenever you’re able to visit, it’s all good.

 13. This is where you’ll find the world’s most beautiful lagoon.